10 Days in Istanbul Turkey Itinerary in the Winter

-Undeniably, the sights are magnificent in this city.
+Undeniably, the sights in Istanbul are magnificent.
 My camera was having an absolute blast capturing the beauty of Istanbul’s every corner.
 There are many things I love, but there are also some parts that I find underwhelming in this city.
 I suppose a slightly mixed feeling is a fair way to describe our impression of the city.
 But overall, it’s still a great experience and Istanbul should no doubt be on everyone’s bucket list.

-• You can find free Wifi at the likes of McDonalds, Starbucks, Burger King, etc. but they typically require sending a passcode to your mobile number and the registration process could be a little lengthy.
+• You can find free Wi-Fi at places like McDonald’s, Starbucks, and Burger King, among others, but they typically require sending a passcode to your mobile number, and the registration process can be rather lengthy.
 From our experience, the Wifi speed isn’t particularly fast either.

-• As a result, we find it a much better option to get a sim card there.
-We got ours from TurkCell for 330TL, which offers 20GB data.
-If you are getting it from the airport, it may be a little pricier but, overall, it’s quite cheap.
+• Alternatively, if you prefer, you can get a physical SIM card there at TurkCell.
+If you are getting it from the airport, it may be a little pricier, but overall, it’s quite cheap.

 • Istanbul generally has a pretty good transport network.
 If you are planning to use public transport, you will need to get an Istanbulkart.
 It works similarly to London’s Oyster Card where you simply need to top up before you go.